Photo © Razvan Tulai

-Mircea Miclea (1963) – Former Minister of Education and Research (2004 – 2005 ), Mircea Miclea has coordinated many important researches in the field of cognitive psychology.
+Mircea Miclea (1963) – Former Minister of Education and Research (2004 – 2005 ), Mircea Miclea has coordinated many important pieces of research in the field of cognitive psychology.

 Daniel David (1972) – The only Romanian accepted as a “Fellow” by the Academy of Cognitive Therapy (USA).
 He has been awarded the “Henry Guze Award” for the best clinical research in 2003, by the Society for Clinical and Experimental Hypnosis.
 Daniel David has founded a therapy school in Romania, in collaboration with the Albert Ellis Institute in New York.
 The first to introduce to Romania evidence-based psychodiagnosis/psychotherapy, evolutionary psychology, genetic counseling and wrote the first Romanian treatise on cognitive-behavioral psychotherapy(CBT).

-Other romanian psychologists that contributed to the development of psychology in Romania and not only: Dumitru Ivana (founder of Szondi School in Romania), Aurel Romila (scientific coordinator of the “Diagnostic and statistical manual of mental disorders”), Mielu Zlate, Mihai Golu (established the basic principles of cybernetic psychology), Nicolae Mitrofan, Ruxandra Rascanu, Irina Holdevici, Vasile Dem.
-Zamfirescu, Eugen Papadima (first Romanian psychoanalist ), Vera Sandor (first Romanian Psychoanalist to be a member of International Psychoanalytical Association), Stefan Zweig, Constantin Enachescu, Leon Danaila (neurosurgeon), B. Zorgo, Eduard Pamfil (researches in the field of mental psychopathology), G. C.Bontila, G. Marinescu, etc.
+Other Romanian psychologists that contributed to the development of psychology in Romania and not only: Dumitru Ivana (founder of Szondi School in Romania), Aurel Romila (scientific coordinator of the “Diagnostic and statistical manual of mental disorders”), Mielu Zlate, Mihai Golu (established the basic principles of cybernetic psychology), Nicolae Mitrofan, Ruxandra Rascanu, Irina Holdevici, Vasile Dem.
+Zamfirescu, Eugen Papadima (first Romanian psychoanalyst ), Vera Sandor (first Romanian Psychoanalyst to be a member of International Psychoanalytical Association), Stefan Zweig, Constantin Enachescu, Leon Danaila (neurosurgeon), B. Zorgo, Eduard Pamfil (researches in the field of mental psychopathology), G. C.Bontila, G. Marinescu, etc.

 *Chronological and to be completed in time.